CartoDB/documentation/app/content/react/library-reference/widgets.md

   2. When data is loaded for the layer, we add the legend information from the `layerConfig` object to the layer attributes in the Redux store by dispatching the `updateLayer` action.
 It is important that we call the original `onDataLoad` handler defined in the `useCartoLayerProps` hook for the other widgets in the app to work.

-  3. Make sure the layer visibility is controlled through the `visible` attribute in the store

   ```js
   import { LEGEND_TYPES } from "@carto/react-ui";
   import { updateLayer } from "@carto/react-redux";